rsmilne/react-native-touch-id/README.md

   - `sensorDescription` - **Android** - text shown next to the fingerprint image
   - `sensorErrorDescription` - **Android** - text shown next to the fingerprint image after failed attempt
   - `cancelText` - **Android** - cancel button text
-  - `fallbackLabel` - by default specified 'Fallback' label.
+  - `fallbackLabel` - **iOS** - by default specified 'Show Password' label.
 If set to empty string label is invisible.
   - `unifiedErrors` - return unified error messages (see below) (default = false)
-  - `passcodeFallback` - by default set to false.
+  - `passcodeFallback` - **iOS** - by default set to false.
 If set to true, will allow use of keypad passcode.

 __Examples__